-A successful research-informed campaign that gained global coverage, with TikTok receiving more than 300,000 submissions and driving 500 million views.
+The campaign gained global coverage, with TikTok receiving more than 300,000 submissions and driving 500 million views.

-TikTok, through Allison + Partners (a global marketing and communications agency), wanted to identify how consumers define creativity and what role short-form mobile video platforms such as TikTok, together with content creators, play in growing the creative landscape in Southeast Asia.
+TikTok, through Allison + Partners (a global marketing and communications agency), wanted to identify how consumers define creativity.
+In particular, what role TikTok and content creators play in growing the creative landscape in Southeast Asia.

-The end goal was to further strengthen people’s appreciation of TikTok as a home for creative expression via TikTok’s first ever All-Star Southeast Asia (SEA) 2019 campaign, launched to discover new creators by encouraging them to submit their video entries to TikTok.
-The entries would face judging by a panel of celebrities and accomplished content creators before advancing for a public vote.
+The end goal was to strengthen people’s appreciation of TikTok as a home for creative expression via TikTok’s first ever All-Star Southeast Asia (SEA) campaign.
+The campaign encourages new creators to submit their video entries to TikTok and be judged by a panel of celebrities, before advancing for a public vote.

-Gathering opinions from the general population through YouGov RealTime’s cost-effective, full-service omnibus research, the findings were used to help inform the strategy of the campaign.
+Gathering opinions from the general population through YouGov RealTime’s cost-effective, full-service Omnibus research.

-The research study covered 6 countries in Southeast Asia: Indonesia, Malaysia, Philippines, Singapore, Thailand and Vietnam, with a total, representative sample of 8,400 adults aged 18 and above.
+The study covered 6 countries in Southeast Asia: Indonesia, Malaysia, Philippines, Singapore, Thailand and Vietnam, with a total representative sample of 8,400 adults aged 18 and above.
 Fieldwork was conducted quickly online, with a 4-day turnaround on results.
-Questions were fielded in 5 languages; English, Bahasa Indonesia, Bahasa Malaysia, Thai and Vietnamese.
+Questions were fielded in English as well as Bahasa Indonesia, Bahasa Malaysia, Thai and Vietnamese.

-The research uncovered the perceived importance of creativity and content creators in the Southeast Asia region, for both current perceptions today and in the future as well.
-It also explored regional preferences between popular mediums like photos/ illustrations, music and video in expressing creativity.
+The research uncovered the perceived importance of creativity and content creators in the Southeast Asia region.
+It also explored regional preferences between popular mediums like photos, illustrations, music and video in expressing creativity.